 John H. Sauliner, who would serve forty years at the lighthouse, took over as keeper on August 16, 1878, after McLaughlin resigned.
 In June of that year, the lighthouse was inspected and supplied with 243 gallons of oil for the light.
 In 1884, the upper portion of the dwelling, which had been left unfinished, was partitioned into two bedrooms to provide additional accommodations for Keeper Sauliner and his family.

-The neglected lighthouse was destroyed by a powerful spring storm on March 26, 2014 that packed wind gusts of over 100 km/h.
+The neglected Church Point Lighthouse was destroyed by a powerful spring storm on March 26, 2014 that packed wind gusts of over 100 km/h.
 The tower was blown off its concrete foundation, and pieces of the structure were strewn about the area.

 Keepers: Jeremiah McLaughlin (1874 – 1878), John H. Saulnier (1878 – 1918), R.A.
 Stewart (1918), Mrs. L. Melanson (1918 - 1919), James Perry (1919 – at least 1923).